swcarpentry/sql-novice-survey/_episodes/11-prog-R.md

 - "Write short programs that execute SQL queries."
 - "Trace the execution of a program that contains an SQL query."
 - "Explain why most database applications are written in a general-purpose language rather than in SQL."
+keypoints:
+- "Data analysis languages have libraries for accessing databases."
+- "To connect to a database, a program must use a library specific to that database manager."
+- "R's libraries can be used to directly query or read from a database."
+- "R has multiple helper functions to make working with databases easier."
+- "Programs can read query results in batches or all at once."
+- "Queries should be written using parameter substitution, not string formatting."
 ---

 To close,